Dungeons-and-Developers-COMPY/Dungeons-and-Developers/README.md

 # Dungeons and Developers
-**1v1 Game Designer & Developer**
+**Real-Time, Competitive Programming Game designed to test its effect on motivation and engagement for 1st year Comp Sci students.
+UCT Honours in Computer Science Project**

-## Project: 1v1 Gamemode
+## 1v1 Gamemode
+Engage in one-on-one battles where wit and pace determine the victor.
+Beat each monster (easy, medium, and hard question) in the maze and claim the treasures that await at the end.

-- Navigate a procedurally‑generated maze.
+- Navigate a **procedurally‑generated maze**.
-- Defeat monsters using Python coding challenges.
+- Defeat **monsters** using **Python** coding challenges.
-- Compete against one other player.
+- Compete against **one other player**.
-- Reach the exit first to win!
+- **Reach the exit first to win!**
-- Simple code commands to traverse the maze.
+- Simple code commands to **traverse the maze**.
-- Opponent’s position updates in real‑time.
+- Opponent’s position updates in **real‑time**.
-- Robust code interface with syntax highlighting and detailed feedback.
+- **Robust code interface** with syntax highlighting and detailed feedback.
-- Competitive integrity ensured by identical mazes and initial questions.
+- Competitive integrity ensured by **identical mazes and initial questions**.
-- Players get stunned for incorrect submissions or hitting a wall.
+- Players get **stunned** for incorrect submissions or hitting a wall.

 ## Architecture